Difference Between CentOS and Ubuntu

-- From the system stability perspective, CentOS is more stable distribution than that of Ubuntu
+- From the system stability perspective, CentOS is a more stable distribution than that of Ubuntu.

-- From the learning perspective, Ubuntu has lots of tutorials and different extensive documentation for the basic knowledge purpose whereas in case of CentOS, due to a comparative smaller community and lesser documentation support, it becomes a little bit difficult to progress the learning curve.
+- From the learning perspective, Ubuntu has lots of tutorials and different extensive documentation for the basic knowledge purpose, whereas in the case of CentOS, due to a comparative smaller community and lesser documentation support, it becomes a little bit difficult to progress the learning curve.

-- In the case of CentOS, the yum command can be used to download and RPM packages from the library whereas in case of Ubuntu DEB packages can be downloaded using an apt-get package manager.
+- In the case of CentOS, the yum command can be used to download and RPM packages from the library, whereas in the case of Ubuntu DEB, packages can be downloaded using an apt-get package manager.

-- Ubuntu is easier for beginners as it is having less learning curve.
-Centos is having a great learning curve and it is difficult to learn.
+- Ubuntu is easier for beginners as it has less learning curve.
+Centos has a great learning curve, and it is difficult to learn.

 - Ubuntu is mainly used by those who require great and latest features available frequently.
-Centos is a good choice for them who do not want to have frequent updates in the system.
+Centos is a good choice for those who do not want to have frequent updates in the system.

-- Ubuntu is having larger and massive repositories because of its popularity and online community.
+- Ubuntu has larger and massive repositories because of its popularity and online community.
 Centos has limited and targeted repositories.
 It will take a lot of time to set up the desktop with Centos.

-- Ubuntu always has newer packages whereas Centos does not have the new packages.
+- Ubuntu always has newer packages, whereas Centos does not have new packages.
 It will maintain the old packages for the years.